angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 Pnd
 :::

-1. Cast Brainstorm and put back Oracle then your Cantrip on top.
+1. Cast Brainstorm, draw LED, SW, LP, put back Oracle then your Cantrip on top
+1. Cast LED and LP
-1. Cast LED and LP, cycle SW cracking LED for {U}{U}{U} and draw the Cantrip.
+1. Cycle SW, hold priority crack LED and LP for {U}{U}{U}{U}, draw the Cantrip
-1. Cast the Cantrip and arrange your library so that it is (EoA, Pnd, TO)
+1. Cast the Cantrip and arrange your library as (EoA, Pnd, TO), draw EoA
-1. Draw Edge, cycle Edge, draw Ponder, cast Ponder and draw Oracle.
+1. Cycle Edge, draw Ponder
+1. Cast Ponder, draw Oracle
-1. Cast Oracle to win.
+1. Cast Oracle to win with 0 cards left in your deck

 The Cantrip in the above example can be any of Ponder, Preordain or Brainstorm.
 Depending on which cantrip you use changes how you perform step 3 above.
 If it